preciofishbone/OmniaDocs/team-collaboration/site-templates/setup/index.rst

 Enable Yammer group provisioning
 *********************************
-In order for Yammer group provisioning to be enabled in the solution, the following steps needs to be carried out:
+If you would like to use Yammer as the conversations tool in team sites (available for Office 365 groups only) - Yammer group provisioning needs to be enabled in the solution.
+The following steps needs to be carried out:

 1. Make sure Azure Services is enabled in Omnia Admin.
 2. Login to Yammer with a Network Admin account.
 (This account will be used by Omnia to provision new Yammer groups.)